Self-supervised Video Object Segmentation by Motion Grouping: Experimental Setup

 { \textbf{FBMS59~\cite{Ochs14}}} consists of 59 sequences and 720 annotated frames~(every 20th frame is annotated), which vary greatly in image resolution.
 Sequences involve multiple moving objects, some of which may be static for periods of time. \\[-8pt]

 { \textbf{Moving Camouflaged Animals~(MoCA)~\cite{Lamdouar20}}} contains 141 HD video sequences, depicting 67 kinds of camouflaged animals moving in natural scenes.
 Both temporal and spatial annotations are provided in the form of tight bounding boxes for every 5th frame.
-Using the provided motion labels (locomotion, deformation, static), we filter out videos with predominantly no locomotion, resulting in 88 video sequences and 4803 frames (this subset will be released).
+Using the provided motion labels (locomotion, deformation, static), we filter out videos with predominantly no locomotion, resulting in 88 video sequences and 4803 frames.